 Early Years Foundation Stage

-We embrace the revised Early Years Foundation stage (EYFS) which came into effect from September 2012 and was updated March 2017.
+We embrace the revised Early Years Foundation stage (EYFS) which came into effect from September 2021.
 The EYFS sets the standards that all early years’ providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children’s ‘school readiness’ and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 The basis of our approach to early learning and development are the four guiding principles:

-Enabling environments – Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents/carers
+Enabling environments – Children learn and develop well in enabling environment with teaching and support from adults who respond to their individual interests and needs and help them to build their learning over time.
+Children benefit from a strong partnership between practitioners and parents and/or carers.

 The EYFS is made up of 7 areas of learning and development.
 All areas are important and inter-connected.